Resiliency

 2013 Sandy Flood saline impacted tree survey by Eymund Diegel for the NYC Parks DepartmentText on map:"Gowanus / Red Hook Flood Impacts: Post Sandy Flood Tree Leaf Out Percentages.
 Trees impacted by salt water ponding and salt water flooding.
 June…

 Red Hook community members created an emergency plan to cover the 72 HOURS BEFORE AND AFTER an emergency called Ready Red Hook.
-No group assumed responsibility for updating the plan or conducting drills or even for hosting the webpage linked here;…
+This plan - for all emergencies, not just floods - was created in the aftermath of the Sandy Hurricane, in an effort to be…